brainix/pottery/README.md

 `Redlock` implements Python&rsquo;s excellent [`threading.Lock`](https://docs.python.org/3/library/threading.html#lock-objects)
 API as closely as is feasible.
 In other words, you can use `Redlock` the same way that you use `threading.Lock`.
+The main reason to use `Redlock` over `threading.Lock` is that `Redlock` can coordinate access to a resource shared across different machines; `threading.Lock` can&rsquo;t.

 Instantiate a `Redlock`: